Oxygen Advantage vs. Buteyko Method: The Science, Benefits, and Comparison

 The Science Behind Both Methods

+Both the Buteyko Method and the Oxygen Advantage® are grounded in the same physiological principles.
 They are designed to correct dysfunctional breathing patterns, improve oxygen delivery, and balance the autonomic nervous system.

 When people breathe too much or too fast, they lose excessive carbon dioxide (CO₂).
-This causes blood vessels to constrict and reduces oxygen delivery to tissues and organ, a phenomenon known as the Bohr Effect.
+This causes blood vessels to constrict and reduces oxygen delivery to tissues and organs, a phenomenon known as the Bohr Effect.

 As a result, the body becomes less efficient at using oxygen, leading to symptoms such as fatigue, poor concentration, anxiety, and breathlessness.